redox-os/website/content/news/this-month-260131.md

 ## Cargo Workspace Unification

-Jeremy Soller added all system components and drivers to a Cargo workspace to unify the version management of libraries in one place, which allow faster development and less breakage.
+Jeremy Soller converted the `base` repo into a Cargo workspace, to unify the version management of libraries for all core system components and drivers.

-## Redox Capabilities in FOSDEM 2026

-Ibuki Omatsu [presented the Capability-based security project](https://fosdem.org/2026/schedule/event/KSK9RB-capability-based-redox-os/) at FOSDEM, thanks a lot for your help and dedication Ibuki!

-## os-test in FOSDEM 2026

-Jonas Sortie [presented the `os-test` test suite](https://fosdem.org/2026/schedule/event/CMCWY9-os-test_measuring_posix_compliance_on_every_single_os/) at FOSDEM and mentioned Redox, this test suite allowed us to find and fix many bugs (from easy to hard).
+This should help reduce errors and duplicated effort when upgrading crates.

 ## Kernel Improvements

 - (kernel) Jeremy Soller reduced the context switch cost by only reading the system time once
 - (kernel) Jeremy Soller fixed a potential preemption guard deadlock
-- (kernel) Jeremy Soller improved the error handling to disable event queue recursive registering in the same queue to fix X11 and D-Bus bugs
+- (kernel) Jeremy Soller improved error handling to prevent recursive registering in the same event queue, to fix X11 and D-Bus bugs
 - (kernel) Jeremy Soller removed the legacy scheme path warning
 - (kernel) Anhad Singh fixed a context switch deadlock
-- (kernel) Anhad Singh fixed the `mremap` system call mapping size behavior causing a panic when running Cargo
+- (kernel) Anhad Singh fixed the `mremap` system call, which was causing a panic when running Cargo
 - (kernel) Anhad Singh fixed the `futex` syscall behaviour where spurious wake-ups were incorrectly treated as timeout expirations
 - (kernel) Pascal Reich improved and fixed typos in the documentation